 What i Liked about this anime was that the Yukinaris voice actor was YURI LOWENTHAL.

-Who doesnt want to hear Sasuke in loli voice!
+Who doesnt want to hear Sasuke / Prince of Persia in a loli voice?

 Would i like to watch it again Not really coz it doesnt have much rewatch potential..